jordanbmowry/restaurant-reservation/README.md

   I only want to allow reservations to be created on a day when we are open so that users do not accidentally create a reservation for days when we are closed.

+  Backend responding with error message for new reservation for 1:30 AM 🥱.
   ![Bad reservation 1](readme-screenshots/badReservation1.png)
+  Backend responding with error message for new reservation on Tuesday (restaurant closed on Tuesdays).
   ![Bad reservation 2](readme-screenshots/badReservation2.png)
+  Backend responding with error message for new reservation in the past date.
   ![Bad reservation 3](readme-screenshots/badReservation3.png)

 - ### US-03 Create reservation within eligible timeframe